-In slightly different configurations to make them a useful addition for any sailboat rigging application - Bar, Jaw, Double Jaw
+- Different configurations are available to make them a useful addition for any sailboat rigging application - Bar, Jaw, Double Jaw

-In Marine Grade stainless steel from top UK Manufacturers - Petersen
+- Marine Grade stainless steel from top UK Manufacturers - Petersen and Sta-Lok

 It is a good idea to fit a toggle at the top of a stay if it will be attached to a tang (an eye in a plate) or a fork tang (two plates with two eyes and a pin)

-Tee terminals articulate in their own Tee terminal mast plates.
+Tee terminals should be seated so that they can articulate in their own Tee terminal mast plates.

-It is also a good idea to fit a toggle at the bottom of the stay if the bottle screw has no integral toggle - bottlescrews with no integral toggle are generally referred to as e.g. fork and fork or eye and eye
+It is alsorecommended to fit a toggle at the bottom of the stay if the bottle screw has no integral toggle - bottlescrews with no integral toggle are generally referred to as e.g. fork and fork or eye and eye

-When replacing your rigging, the Jimmy Green Rigging Team will generally recommend rigging screws with an integral toggle fork at one end so that an extra toggle is unnecessary.
+When replacing your rigging, the Jimmy Green Rigging Team will generally specify rigging screws with an integral toggle fork at one end so that an extra toggle is unnecessary.

 Toggles and Toggle Forks add an extra plane through which the rigging can move in conjunction with the mast.

 The strain on the rigging can be in two or more directions at once e.g. athwartship pressures from the wind, fore and aft from the waves.

 The universal articulation factor will help to cope with the different directional loads on the fittings and reduce stress which will in turn improve the overall endurance of the standing rigging as a whole.